 1 3

 Brits have a bit of a sweet tooth.
-Puddings, biscuits and pastries are both eaten and baked in abundance throughout the UK.
+In the UK, people eat and bake puddings, biscuits, and pastries in abundance.
 Did you know the British baking industry is worth £3.4 billion?
 We love to hit the kitchen and bake some of our favourite treats.
-The success of BBC show The Great British Bake Off has only confirmed Britain’s love affair with baking and what better way to get your sugar hit than with a serving of one of the country’s famous cakes?
+The success of the BBC show The Great British Bake Off has only confirmed that the British people adore baking, and what better way can you get your sugar hit than by enjoying a serving of one of the country’s famous cakes?

 Scones